syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 `Image`

-The [DataFormAutoCompleteEditor]`Link` provides display the filtered suggestions.
+The `DataFormAutoCompleteEditor` provides display the filtered suggestions.

 The `AutoCompleteMode` property is used to choose the suggestion display mode in the `DataFormAutoCompleteItem` class.

 #### AutoComplete editor suggestion options

-The phenomenon of string comparison for filtering suggestions can be changed using the "StartsWith" and "Contains" `Link` property.
+The phenomenon of string comparison for filtering suggestions can be changed using the `"StartsWith"` and `"Contains"` property.
 The default filtering strategy is “StartsWith”, and it is case insensitive.
 The available filtering modes are,

 * StartsWith